kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/XML Message Formats and Field Definitions.md

 ### Vault Status Query
-Vault Status Query is used to get the status of a Vault operation processed through the Sage Exchange by using the user defined Vault ID provided during a previous Vault operation.
+Vault Status Query is used to get the status of a Vault operation processed through the Paya Exchange by using the user defined Vault ID provided during a previous Vault operation.
 In the event of a communication failure in which the response was not received this can be used to determine if the platform received and processed the operation or if the operation needs to be run again.

 #### XML Vault Status Query
 ```XML